AlexeyPechnikov/pygmtsar/docker/README.md

 docker buildx rm pygmtsar
 ```

-And this simpler command builds a Docker image for local use:
+For a local build, use the following command:

 ```
 docker build . -f pygmtsar.Dockerfile -t pygmtsar:latest --no-cache
 ```

-The only requirement for the builds is the [Dockerfile](https://github.com/mobigroup/gmtsar/blob/pygmtsar2/docker/pygmtsar.Dockerfile); there is no need to download the complete PyGMTSAR GitHub repository.
+The only requirement for these builds is the [Dockerfile](https://github.com/AlexeyPechnikov/pygmtsar/blob/pygmtsar2/docker/pygmtsar.Dockerfile); there is no need to download the entire PyGMTSAR GitHub repository, as the build process will automatically retrieve all necessary files.

 ## Learn more